pthom/hello_imgui/src/hello_imgui/hello_imgui_api.md

     You can here add a function that will be called once before exiting (when OpenGL and ImGui are still inited)

+ * `PreNewFrame`: *VoidFunction, default=empty*.
+    You can here add a function that will be called at each frame, and before the call to ImGui::NewFrame().

 * `AnyBackendEventCallback`: *AnyBackendCallback, default=empty*.
   Callbacks for events from a specific backend. _Only implemented for SDL, where the event will be of type 'SDL_Event *'_